 When you sweat at night.
-What to do if you sweat a lot in a dream
+What to do if you sweat a lot in your sleep

-“I sweat a lot in my sleep” - people who are conscious of their health often turn to the doctor with such a complaint.
-Night sweats can affect people of all ages, men and women.
-For what reason does it arise?
-Sweating in a dream is a consequence, you need to fight the cause.
+“I sweat a lot in my sleep” – people who are conscious about their health often turn to the doctor with this complaint.
+Excessive sweating at night can bother people of any age, men and women.
+For what reason does it occur?
+Sweating in a dream is a consequence; you need to fight the cause.

-“I sweat a lot in my sleep” - doctors know how to respond to this complaint.
+“I sweat a lot in my sleep” - doctors know how to answer this complaint.

 Why do people sweat a lot in their sleep: reasons

 The function of sweating is a normal physiological process for any person.
-However, if you wake up in the middle of the night in a sweat, then this is a more serious problem.
+However, if you wake up sweating in the middle of the night, there's a bigger problem.
 It has its own name - hyperhidrosis, that is, increased sweating.

 The causes of hyperhidrosis can be very diverse.
 The most common of them: